 - 3. Once a light dusting of red pixels has been achieved, perform another white balance. - 4.
-When the white balance is finished, you should still see a light dusting of red pixels in the white area. - If more or less pixels appear after the white balance is complete, adjust the exposure and try again until the amount of pixels is roughly the same as before the white balance. - 5.
-When finished, uncheck Clip Detect to turn it off. - 6.
-Using Move>Joy Track and the joystick, navigate completely off the tissue to a blank space on the slide.
+When the white balance is finished, you should still see a light dusting of red pixels in the white area.
+If more or less pixels appear after the white balance is complete, adjust the exposure and try again until the amount of pixels is roughly the same as before the white balance. - 5.
+When finished, uncheck Clip Detect to turn it off. - Using Move>Navigate>Joy Track and the joystick, navigate completely off the tissue to a blank space on the slide.

-If there is tissue or debris in the field of view, you can't obtain a background image that is completely white.
+If there is tissue or debris in the field of view, you won't obtain a background image that is completely white.

-Click Acquisition>Acquire Background Image to acquire the background image.
+- 7. Click Acquire> Background Correction>BG Acquire to capture the background image. - 8.
+Select the Type of background correction, check Enable background correction, and click OK.

-- 8. Select the Type of background correction, check Enable background correction, and click OK. - If a message appears indicating that the image is saturated, lower the light level or exposure.
+- If a message appears indicating that the image is saturated, lower the light level or exposure.
 Make some slight adjustments and try again. - The most recent background image taken is the one used for the acquisition, even if multiple background images appear in the Image Organizer.

 - 9. Once the background image has been acquired, it is displayed in the Image Organizer. - Ensure that it appears completely white and free of debris (sometimes debris that were not visible in the field of view can appear in the image). - If there is debris, slightly adjust the location of the background image away from the debris then acquire the image again. - 10.
-When the background image is satisfactory, return to the live image by clicking Acquisition>Live Image.

-If all the acquisitions are performed at the same magnification and with the same tissue, one background image can often be used for all images.

-Keep the background image "open" for each new image.

-A new background image needs to be acquired when there are changes to the tissue, slide, magnification, or light level.
+When the background image is satisfactory, return to the live image by clicking Acquire>Display>Live image. - If all the scans are performed at the same magnification and with the same tissue, one background image can often be used for all scans. - Keep the background image "open" for each new image. - A new background image needs to be captured each time there are changes to the tissue, slide, magnification or light level.

-STEP 5: ACQUISITION SETTINGS
+STEP 5: ADJUSTING THE SLIDE SCANNING SETTINGS